drusin/minecraft-docker/README.md

 * Run `npm ci` in the project folder once after cloning to download and install zx for the project locally

 #### Starting the local scripts
-Just run `./localTest.mjs`.
+Just run `./localTest.js`.
 It will mimic some of the behavior defined in the Dockerfile:
 1. Read and set all environment variables defined in `Dockerfile`, `testenv` and `testenv.override`
 2. Create the folder `test-data` which mimics the bound read/write volume
 3. Create the folder `test-workdir` which mimics the working directory in the container
 4. Create symbolic links to all scripts form `/scripts` in `test-workdir` and make script files executable
-5. Start the main script `script.mjs` from `test-workdir` If you did not change any environnement variables the end result should be a running, freshly downloaded version of papermc.
+5. Start the main script `script.js` from `test-workdir` If you did not change any environnement variables the end result should be a running, freshly downloaded version of papermc.

 You can use the `-c` flag to clean `test-data` and `test-workdir` before the rest of the script runs.